Robert Sinclair Knox

-Robert Sinclair Knox, DSO3, DL (2 March 1881 – 25 January 1963) was an officer in the Royal Inniskilling Fusiliers in the First World War.
+Robert Sinclair Knox, DSO3, DL (2 March 1881 – 25 January 1963) was an Irish-born officer in the Royal Inniskilling Fusiliers in the First World War.
 He was one of seven British officers to be awarded the Distinguished Service Order (DSO) four times during the conflict.

 Early life

-Knox was born near Coleraine, County Antrim, the son of William John Knox and Nancy MacAfee.
+Knox was born in Ballyrashane, County Londonderry, the son of William John Knox and Nancy MacAfee.
 After being educated in Ballymoney, he worked in Coleraine.
 He was an Ulsterman associated with the North Derry Regiment of the Ulster Volunteers.